MFranceschi6/BeepBeep-dataservice/README.md

 ## API Documentation :trollface:

-This microservice provide a standard API, the documentation can be found at this [temporary page](https://mfranceschi6.github.io/slate/)
+This microservice provide a standard API, the documentation can be found at this [page](https://mfranceschi6.github.io/BeepBeep-dataservice)

 ## How to run It :smile: